 (bg2/iwd2/desired) signature to

 data/action.ids.
-Same holds true for trigger, instant and object IDS files.
-You can look them up on IESDP (see sidebar).
+Same holds true for trigger, instant, object and effect IDS files.
+You can look them up on IESDP.

 - You can add new strings to dialog.tlk with